automata-network/sgx-scaffold/README.md

   </picture>
 </div>

-# Automata SGX Template
+# Automata SGX Scaffold
-This is a template project for creating an SGX enclave with Rust.
+This is a scaffold for creating an SGX enclave with Rust.
 It shows how to build an enclave based on the [Automata SGX SDK](https://github.com/automata-network/automata-sgx-sdk), which makes it easier for developers to get started with SGX.
 The project contains the basic guide for the following scenarios:
 - Call the code inside the enclave via ECALL
 - Call the code outside the enclave via OCALL
 - Use libraries inside the enclave